 Covers the theoretical and practical concepts of international marketing.
 A clear delineation of marketing functions in domestic and international business is stressed.
 Other topics covered include cultural dynamics of the global markets, political and legal environment and multinational markets.
-Credits: 3, Hours: (3/0/0/0), Arts & Sciences Elective Code: A sizes marketing plan development, situation analysis, marketing strategies and product management for both new and current products.
-Utilizes a capstone simulation project to develop and enhance marketing and management skills.
-Credits: 3, Hours: (3/0/0/0), Prereq: MKT-110; Arts & Sciences Elective Code: A
+Credits: 3, Hours: (3/0/0/0), Arts & Sciences Elective Code: B